Aerial Mosquito Spraying

 Miami-Dade County used aerial spraying during the 2016 response to local transmission of Zika to help control the Aedes aegypti mosquito population in Miami Beach and the Wynwood area north of downtown Miami.
 Aerial treatments using naled, in conjunction with aerial and truck Bti larvicide treatments, allowed Mosquito Control to successfully break the cycle of local Zika transmission.

 When aerial treatments are necessary, Mosquito Control uses a very small amount of naled, between a half ounce to one ounce per acre (about the size of a football field), depending on the species.
-According to both, the Environmental Protection Agency (EPA) and the Centers for Disease Control and Prevention (CDC): “This small amount does not pose a health risk to people or pets in the area that is sprayed.”
+According to both the Centers for Disease Control and Prevention (CDC) and the Environmental Protection Agency (EPA): “This small amount does not pose a health risk to people or pets in the area that is sprayed.”

 Additional information about naled and the effectiveness of aerial spraying, insecticides used, and simple precautions you can take when aerial spraying occurs, are available from the EPA and the CDC.